ManviSingh20/Jenkins-CI-CD-pipeline/README.md

    Note - Java is a prerequisite for running Jenkins because Jenkins is built on Java and operates as a Java-based application.

 5. Check for java version by using command - java -version.
-It will be java 11 but we installed java 8. this is because Jenkins require java 11 hence it is updated in the later steps provided in the documentation.
+It will be java 17 but we installed java 8.
+This is because Jenkins require java 11 hence it is updated in the later steps provided in the documentation.
 6. Start the server by using the following command -
    a. sudo systemctl start jenkins
    b. sudo systemctl enable jenkins